-Coach Changes Corporate Name To Tapestry, Brand Name Is Unchanged
+Coach Changes Corporate Name To Tapestry; Brand Name Is Unchanged

 O'Leary was soothed to know the new name was just for the corporate parent and not the Coach brand itself.
 Still, she said the new name "annoys" her.

-The name change didn't seem to wow investors either, shares of the company declined almost 3 percent to close Wednesday at $38.87.
+The name change didn't seem to wow investors either; shares of the company declined almost 3 percent to close Wednesday at $38.87.

 Coach Inc. will also change its ticker symbol on the New York Stock Exchange from "COH" to "TPR."